Post-Baccalaureate Admissions

 The $60 fee is non-refundable.
 If this creates a hardship, there are opportunties for a fee waiver in the application.

-To complete your admission process, submit your official high school or college transcripts.
+To complete your admission process, submit your college transcripts.
 To ensure that your transcript is considered official, please have it sent directly from your institution.
 Learn more about official and unofficial transcripts.

 Admission Requirements